Middle East latest: Netanyahu says Cabinet won't meet over ceasefire until Hamas drops new demands

 Middle East latest: Netanyahu says Cabinet won’t meet over ceasefire until Hamas drops new demands

-Israeli Prime Minister Benjamin Netanyahu’s office said Thursday his Cabinet won’t meet to approve the agreement for a ceasefire in the Gaza Strip and the release of dozens of hostages until Hamas backs down from what it called a “last minute crisis.”
+Israeli Prime Minister Benjamin Netanyahu’s office said Thursday his Cabinet won’t meet to approve the agreement for a ceasefire in the Gaza Strip and the release of dozens of hostages until Hamas backs down, accusing the group of reneging on parts of the agreement in an attempt to gain further concessions.

-Netanyahu’s office accused Hamas of reneging on parts of the agreement in an attempt “to extort last minute concessions.”
-It did not elaborate.
+Netanyahu said a “last-minute crisis” with Hamas was holding up Israeli approval of the long-awaited ceasefire agreement.
+His office did not elaborate.

-Meanwhile, Israeli strikes across the Gaza Strip have killed at least 48 people over the past day.
+Meanwhile, Israeli strikes across the Gaza Strip have killed at least 72 people since the ceasefire deal was announced, according to Gaza’s Health Ministry.
+Palestinians in Gaza reported heavy Israeli bombardment overnight as people were celebrating the ceasefire deal.
 In previous conflicts, both sides have stepped up military operations in the final hours before ceasefires go into effect as a way to project strength.

 Gaza’s Health Ministry said the 48 bodies of people killed since midday Wednesday were brought to several hospitals.
 Around half of the dead were women and children, Zaher al-Wahedi, head of the ministry’s registration department, told The Associated Press.

-Thirty-three hostages are set to be released over the next six weeks in the ceasefire deal reached on Wednesday.
+Under the deal reached Wednesday, 33 hostages are set to be released over the next six weeks in exchange for hundreds of Palestinians imprisoned by Israel.
 The remainder, including male soldiers, are to be released in a second phase that will be negotiated during the first.
 Hamas has said it will not release the remaining captives without a lasting ceasefire and a full Israeli withdrawal.

 Israel’s offensive has killed over 46,000 people in Gaza, mostly women and children, according to the Health Ministry.
 It does not say how many of the dead were militants.
 Israel says it has killed over 17,000 fighters, without providing evidence.